 The stark simplicity and bold angles of the Sanctuary’s exterior form a sculpture of dramatic contrast to the towering, opulent skyscrapers of midtown Manhattan.

 The interior is remarkable for its barren serenity and the way in which its design directs people’s gaze outward.
 Large, clear glass windows stretching some 90 feet above the Sanctuary floor provide constant view of busy street traffic and working office towers.

 Saint Peter’s Church is intended as a place of hospitality and welcome, an affirmation of God’s work in midtown Manhattan.
 Saint Peter’s Church is deeply rooted in New York City, just as New York City is deeply rooted in Saint Peter’s Church.
 The Sanctuary and all the Church’s many meeting and gathering areas, including an exquisite Chapel by eminent sculptor Louise Nevelson, are open and accessible to all people nearly every hour of the day.

-Hugh Stubbins and Associates was the architectural firm for (what in the late 1970s became) CitiCorp Center, the result of a condominium initiative between CitiBank and Saint Peter’s Church.
+Hugh Stubbins and W. Easley Hamner were the pioneering architects for (what in the late 1970s became) CitiCorp Center, the result of a condominium initiative between CitiBank and Saint Peter’s Church.
 This urban complex stretches the entire city block between Lexington and Third Avenues and 53rd and 54th Streets.
 The complex includes an office tower, an atrium, a public plaza, a low-rise office building and the church building.
 While integrated, the Sanctuary is free-standing.